1rgs/clarity-reader/README.md

 ## Why Clarity?

 Traditional reading can feel overwhelming.
 Clarity makes it easier to understand complex topics and discover what matters to you.
 Dive deeper, read smarter.

-## Get Started

-Download Clarity and start exploring a new way to read.
-Your journey to knowledge just got clearer.

 ## License